Helping industry work together more effectively to speed up innovation and maximise the benefits derived from new technology.

 – Fully develop, prove and scale new solutions.

-Organisations in the rail sector that will buy and operate the solutions.
+Organisations that will purchase and/or allocate resources required to implement the solutions.
 May not always be the organisations that own the challenge and derive direct benefit from addressing it.

 Role:

-– Make sound asset investment decisions that take a whole-life-cycle perspective and proactively manage the complexity and risk of roll-out.
+– Make sound investment decisions proactively manage the complexity and risk of roll-out, and consider a range of time horizons.

 Role: